hai-nguyen-van/ipgp-dtft/README.md

 Usage
 =============

 This unstable version not (yet) user-friendly.
-Parameters for FT computings need to be changed in `ipgp_fft.c` file at the following lines:
+Parameters for FT computings need to be changed in `ipgp_dtft.c` file at the following lines:

         // BEGIN physics -------------------------------------------------------------------------------
         unsigned int n_samples = 0;    // DO NOT FILL HERE!                                    // (unit)